node-apn/node-apn/README.md

 **\*N.B.:** If you wish to send notifications containing emoji or other multi-byte characters you will need to set `note.encoding = 'ucs2'`.
 This tells node to send the message with 16bit characters, however it also means your message payload will be limited to 127 characters.

+### Broadcasting
+You can broadcast a notification content to a dozen of devices with a pull model device token traversal.

+	var note = new apns.Notification();
+	note.expiry = ...;  // set expiry and other properties.

+	apnsConnection.broadcast(note, function () {
+		return getNextTokenOfOurUser();  // returns token, or false/null/undefined if there is no more token.
+	});

+A batch of notifications will be sent automatically everytime the inner bucket gets full.
+This is a cpu efficient way since it reuses same notification, internally compiles it just once.
+And also it is memory wise than the push model, cycle of fetch and call outside, since for the latter the connections stocks devices data for future transmission whenever the bucket overflowed.

+### Bulksending
+If you need to send a notification content per group, you can still use the pull model with ```.bulksend```

+	var englishNote = new apns.Notification();
+	englishNote.alert = 'hello';
+	var frenchNote = new apns.Notification();
+	frenchNote.alert = 'bonjour';

+	// to save cpu usage, you can compile notifications in advance. var compiledNotes = {
+		english: englishNote.compile(),
+		frehch: frenchNote.compile()
+	};
+	apnsConnection.broadcast(function () {
+		var user = getNextOurUser();
+		return user ? [compiledNotes[user.locale], user.token] : null; // returns array of [notification, token], or any false value
+	});

+Internally all of notifications will be compiled for APN transmission.
+Pre-compiling will save cpu usage if a notification content used more than once.

 ### Handling Errors

 If the enhanced binary interface is enabled and an error occurs - as defined in Apple's documentation - when sending a message, then subsequent messages will be automatically resent* and the connection will be re-established.
-If an `errorCallback` is also specified in the connection options then it will be invoked with 2 arguments `(err, notification)`.
-Alternatively it is possible to specify an error callback function on a notification-by-notification basis by setting the ```.errorCallback``` property on the notification object to the callback function before sending.
+If an `errorCallback` is also specified in the connection options then it will be invoked with argument `(err)`.

 **\*N.B.:** As of v1.2.5 a new events system has been implemented to provide more feedback to the application on the state of the connection.
 At present the ```errorCallback``` is still called in the following cases in addition to the new event system.
 It is strongly recommended that you migrate your application to use the new event system as the existing overloading of the ```errorCallback``` method will be deprecated and removed in future versions.

 If a notification fails to be sent because a connection error occurs then the `errorCallback` will be called for each notification waiting for the connection which failed.
 In this case the first parameter will be an Error object instead of an error number.

-`errorCallback` will be called in 3 situations with the parameters shown.
+`errorCallback` will be called in 2 situations with the parameters shown.

-1. The notification has been rejected by Apple (or determined to have an invalid device token or payload before sending) for one of the reasons shown in Table 5-1 [here][errors] `errorCallback(errorCode, notification)`
+1. The notification has been rejected by Apple (or determined to have an invalid device token or payload before sending) for one of the reasons shown in Table 5-1 [here][errors] `errorCallback(errorCode)`
-1. A notification has been rejected by Apple but it has been removed from the cache so it is not possible to identify which.
-In this case subsequent notifications may be lost. **If this happens you should consider increasing your `cacheLength` value to prevent data loss** `errorCallback(255, null)`
-1. A connection error has occurred before the notification can be sent. `errorCallback(Error object, notification)`
+1. A connection error has occurred before the notification can be sent. `errorCallback(Error object)`

-**\*N.B.:** The `cacheLength` option for the connection specifies the number of sent notifications which will be cached, on a FIFO basis for error handling purposes.
-If `cacheLength` is not set to a large enough value, then in high volume environments, a notification - possibly including some subsequent notifications - may be removed from the cache before Apple returns an error associated with it.
-In this case the `errorCallback` will still be called, but with a `null` notification and error code 255.
-If this happens you should consider increasing `cacheLength` to prevent losing notifications.
-All the notifications still residing in the cache will be resent automatically.
+**\*N.B.:** With produce of the bucket architecture As of v2.0.0, ```errorCallback``` won't receive the second argument, a notification caused an error, since the new design doesn't stock plain notification in the connection object.

 ### Events emitted by the connection